Zakariyahaa/Analysis-of-Employee-Dataset/README.md

   - New York (NY): 419 (28.52%)
   - Illinois (IL): 175 (11.92%)

-**Insight**: The workforce is relatively young, with a majority under 30 years old.
+The workforce is relatively young, with a majority under 30 years old.
 Gender distribution is fairly balanced, though non-binary and "prefer not to say" categories are small.
 The majority of employees are White, and California is the dominant state of residence, likely indicating key operational hubs.

 ---
 ### Department and Job Roles